-Tema International School (TIS) is committed to academic integrity and ensures all students know what this means all through the learning process and TIS life.
-While we expect all students at TIS will submit any work of their own that is appropriately referenced, guidelines to what this means and the consequences if any work does not meet this standard are articulated clearly across TIS.
+Tema International School (TIS) is committed to academic integrity and ensures that all students understand its meaning throughout the learning process and their time at TIS.
+While we expect all students at TIS to submit their own work with appropriate references, guidelines for what this entails and the consequences for failing to meet these standards are clearly articulated across TIS.